MarioMingarro/ClimaRep/README.md

 ```
 Next, prepare your essential input data.
 You will need:

-1. `Climatic variables` as `SpatRaster` objects with consistent extent, resolution, and Coordinate Reference System (CRS).
+1. **Climatic variables** as an `SpatRaster` objects with consistent extent, resolution, and Coordinate Reference System (CRS).

-2. `polygons` as an `sf` object containing one or more polygons, with a column identifying each distinct area (e.g., a 'name' or 'ID' column).
+2. **Polygons** as an `sf` object containing one or more polygons, with a column identifying each distinct area (e.g., a 'name' or 'ID' column).

-3. `study area` as a single `sf` object, representing the overall geographic region for analysis.
+3. **Study area** as a single `sf` object, representing the overall geographic region for analysis.

 Here is a practical example using simulated data to represent these inputs.